pressupinc/require-featured-image/readme.txt

 == CHANGELOG ==

-= 0.5.0 (2013.12.30) =
+= 0.5.0 (2013.12.31) =
-* Big changes: most of all, now supports all your custom post types out of the box.
+* Big changes: now supports all your custom post types out of the box.
 This can be accessed through the options page (recommended and preferred) or through a filter called 'rfi_post_types'.
 * Created an options page to make it easier to update your custom post types and set them within the admin.
 * Some small improvements to internal code structure to increase readability and comprehensabilty.
 This plugin may finally be big enough to benefit from some object-based design, but not for 0.5.0.